pingcap/tiflow/dm/docs/RFCS/20211130_enhanced_pre_checker.md

     - binlog_format
     - binlog_row_image
     - online_ddl(new added)
-4. If task is full/increment/all mode, the following items will be forced to check:
+4. The following items will be forced to check:
     - version
     - table_schema
     - auto_increment_ID(only for sharding mode)